 Recovery and upgrades

-Daemon recovery and upgrade guide for Coven operators: stale sockets, orphaned PTYs, session ledger recovery, live-session checks, and safe upgrade flow.
+Daemon recovery and upgrade guide for Coven operators: stale local endpoints, orphaned PTYs, session ledger recovery, live-session checks, and safe upgrade flow.

 2 min read